actions-marketplace-validations/niubilitytools_publish-nuget/README.md

           # Flag to set continue the next task when some error happened
           # INCLUDE_SYMBOLS: false
+          # Certificate file name (should be in root folder) to sign the package before upload
+          # SIGNING_CERT_FILE_NAME: Core.cer
 ```

 - Project gets published only if there's a `NUGET_KEY` configured in the repository